Climate infrastructure for data center sites

 Avoid Upfront Capital Costs

-Much like Energy Service Agreements (ESAs) and Power Purchase Agreements (PPAs), the cold storage facility is charged a flat monthly or annual fee for energy services and operations and maintenance of the system.
-For a flat fee, services include the design, build-out, as well as owning and operating the distributed energy assets to deliver cheaper, cleaner, and more resilient power.
+Much like Energy Service Agreements (ESAs) and Power Purchase Agreements (PPAs), the facility is charged a flat monthly or annual fee for energy services and operations and maintenance of the system.
+For a flat fee, services include the design, build-out, and ownership and operation of distributed energy assets to deliver cheaper, cleaner, and more resilient power.
 No capital down is required.
-Our goal is to help decarbonize the cold storage industry with Microgrids to take charge of their energy supply and integrate on-site energy assets such as solar and battery storage.
+Our goal is to help decarbonize and enhance BESS-based microgrids.